CaraccioloFrancesco/HNet-GPT/README.md

 ## Preliminary Findings
 > [!NOTE]
-> These scores reflect the model's ability to generate syntactically valid and pattern-matching completions under the specific test conditions.
+> These scores aim to reflect the model's ability to generate syntactically valid and pattern-matching completions under the specific test conditions.

 <br/>